 Why do most of your jersey fabrics have the Oeko-Tex 100 Standard?

 Today’s cotton jersey fabrics are easy to sew and new industry initiatives such as the Oeko-Tex Standard 100 textile-production marque have pushed quality standards up across the board.

-European and American jersey fabrics are the gold standard; and these are the cotton jersey fabrics we sell – and use ourselves.
-Where we can source a fabric with an Oeko-Tex certificate or an organic GOTS pedigree we will always choose this fabric first.
+European and American jersey fabrics are the gold standard; and these are the cotton jersey fabrics I sell – and use myself.
+Where I can source a fabric with an Oeko-Tex certificate or an organic GOTS pedigree I will always choose this fabric first.

 For more information, read my blog post about Oeko-Tex certification here.

 Is sewing with jersey fabric and stretch viscose difficult?

 In the UK, we’re regularly told that sewing with jersey and stretch fabrics is hard; that you need new techniques or equipment; that the results are unpredictable.

 This is not true.
 And I do sometimes wonder quite why this myth is continually advanced.